-- The management of data and associated risks is important for a broad range of outcomes including business objectives, meeting financial and other obligations to stakeholders, effective management and proper governance.
+- 1. The management of data and associated risks is important for a broad range of business objectives including meeting financial and other obligations to stakeholders, effective management and proper governance.
 This prudential practice guide (PPG) provides guidance on data risk management where weaknesses continue to be identified as part of APRA's ongoing supervision activities. - 2.
-While this PPG provides guidance for managing data and complying with APRA's prudential requirements, it does not seek to be an all-encompassing framework.
-APRA expects that a regulated institution using a risk-based approach will implement appropriate controls around data including in areas not addressed in this PPG appropriate for the size, nature and complexity of its operations. - 3.
-Data is essential for a regulated institution to achieve its business objectives.
+While this PPG provides guidance for managing data and complying with APRA's prudential requirements, it does not seek to be an allencompassing framework.
+APRA expects that a regulated entity using a risk-based approach will implement controls around data, including in areas not addressed in this PPG, appropriate for the size, nature and complexity of its operations. - 3.
+Data is essential for a regulated entity to achieve its business objectives.
 Furthermore, reliance on data has increased as a result of process automation and greater reliance on analytics and business intelligence to support decision-making.
 Consequently, stakeholders including the Board of directors (Board), senior management, shareholders, customers and regulators have heightened expectations regarding the effective management of data.
-This trend has enhanced the importance of treating data as an information technology (IT) asset in its own right. - 4.
+This trend has enhanced the importance of treating data as an asset1 in its own right. - 4.
 This PPG aims to provide guidance to senior management, risk management, business and technical specialists.
-The multiple audiences reflect the pervasive nature of data, and the need for sound risk management disciplines and a solid business understanding to effectively manage a regulated institution's data risk profile.
-Additionally, effective data risk management can facilitate business initiatives and assist compliance with other regulatory requirements.
+The multiple audiences reflect the pervasive nature of data, and the need for sound risk management disciplines and a solid business understanding to effectively manage a regulated entity's data risk profile.
+Additionally, effective data risk management can facilitate business initiatives and assist compliance with other regulatory and legal requirements.

-- 5. As with any process, governance is vital to ensure that data risk management processes are properly designed and operating effectively to meet the needs of the regulated institution.
+- 5. As with any process, governance is vital to ensure that data risk management and related business processes are properly designed and operating effectively to meet the needs of the regulated entity.
 In APRA's view, effective governance of data risk management would be aligned to the broader corporate governance frameworks and involve the clear articulation of Board and senior management responsibilities and expectations, formally delegated powers of authority and regular oversight. - 6.
-Subject to the requirements of APRA's prudential standards, an APRA-regulated institution has the flexibility to manage data risk in the way most suited to achieving its business objectives. - 7.
-A regulated institution would typically use discretion in adopting whichever industry standards and guidelines it sees fit-for-purpose in specific control areas.
-Guidance could be obtained from industry bodies, such as the International Association for Information and Data Quality, Data Management Association, International Organization for Standardization and Standards Australia.
-However, this PPG does not seek to replace or endorse any existing industry standards or guidelines. - The relevance of the content of this PPG will 8. differ for each regulated institution, depending upon factors such as the nature, size, complexity, risk profile and risk appetite of the institution.
+Subject to the requirements of APRA's prudential standards, an APRA-regulated entity has the flexibility to manage data risk in the way most suited to achieving its business objectives. - 7.
+A regulated entity would typically use discretion in adopting whichever industry standards and guidelines it sees fit-for-purpose in specific control areas.
+This PPG does not seek to replace or endorse any existing industry standards or guidelines. - 8.
+The relevance of the content of this PPG will differ for each regulated entity, depending upon factors such as the nature, size, complexity, risk profile and risk appetite of the entity.
 The nature and specific usage of the data (current or potential) will also have an impact on the application of this PPG.
-APRA envisages that an institution's approach to managing data risk would also take into consideration the resources the institution has as its disposal, including whether the business is supported by an in-house IT function or an external service provider.
-Such factors will assist an institution in determining the relevance and extent to which it adopts the practices in this PPG.
+APRA envisages that an entity's approach to managing data risk would also take into consideration the resources the entity has as its disposal, including whether the business is supported by an in-house technology function or an external service provider.
+Such factors will assist an entity in determining the relevance and extent to which it adopts the practices in this PPG. - 9.
+This PPG also provides examples to illustrate a range of controls that could be deployed to address a stated principle.
+These examples are not intended to be exhaustive compliance checklists.

-1 &#x27;IT asset' is used here to represent anything deemed to be of value (either financial or otherwise) by an organisation, pertaining to information and information technology.
+^{1 &#}x27;Asset' is used here to represent anything deemed to be of value (either financial or otherwise) by an entity.